we believe in Christmas giving

 Kate Abson, Director of Development at believe housing, said: “We work hard to deliver healthy homes which meet people’s needs and aspirations, and benefit communities, so we are exceptionally proud of this development.

-“Seeing the difference these homes are making to customers, like Ryan and Lisa’s family, is hugely poignant and cements why we are here, evidencing how the team bring our “life without barriers” vision to life through our new build development programme.
+“Seeing the difference these homes are making to customers, like Ryan and Louise’s family, is hugely poignant and cements why we are here, evidencing how the team bring our “life without barriers” vision to life through our new build development programme.

 “The energy performance results are also exceptional, making the homes comfortable to live in, affordable to heat, and environmentally friendly.”